The JCC Day Camps is a state licensed camp program and follows guidelines from the Office of Early Childhood (OEC) and the CDC.

 How will groups be structured?

-Campers will be placed in groups comprised of 10-12 children depending on age.
+Campers will be placed in groups of 10-14 children depending on age.

 Can my child pick a friend to be grouped with?